 To visit the Black Sand Beach, you will need to book a reservation ahead of time – which you can read more about in our detailed Waiʻānapanapa State Park guide here.

 When you make your reservation, you will also need to pick a time slot for your visit.
-The earlier you book your reservation, the more choices you will have at picking a time frame that works best for you.
+The earlier you book your reservation, the more choices you will have in picking a time frame that works best for you.

-Location: Waianapanapa, Hana, HI 96713
+LOCATION: Waianapanapa, Hana, HI 96713

 26. Hike Trough A Bamboo Forest At The Pīpīwai Trail

 The 3.8 miles long Pīpīwai Trail is one of the most popular hiking trails in East Maui.
-This stunning jungle hike has a little bit of everything – waterfalls, bridges, viewpoints, overgrown bamboo forest, and an impressive Banyan tree.
+This stunning jungle hike has a little bit of everything – waterfalls, bridges, viewpoints, an overgrown bamboo forest, and an impressive Banyan tree.